• Home

 Steep slabs that go right down as far as the sea, consisting of shiny black rocks streaked with blue and green that go across the entire territory.

-Sassi Neri lake
+Sassi Neri mine

 The tiny, Sassi Neri lake is avery scenic tourist attraction in the area; it exists thanks to years of filling up the mining well.